ndidplatform/api/README.md

 ## Note

-- When working in development, if you clear/delete the blockchain, you need to delete DB files and latest block height files by running `npm run delete-local-data-cache`.
+- When working in development, if you clear/delete the blockchain, you need to delete latest block height files by running `npm run delete-local-data-cache`.
 (Automatically run when running `npm run initDevKey`) For docker, run `npm run docker-down` or `docker-compose -f docker/docker-compose.yml down` before starting containers again.
+- When running as a proxy node:
+  - `NODE_BEHIND_PROXY_PRIVATE_KEY_DIRECTORY_PATH` is where node behind proxy private keys are stored.
+The server expects key filename to be node's ID.
+If keys have a passphrase, it should be in a text file with filename `<NODE_ID>_passphrase`
+  - `NODE_BEHIND_PROXY_MASTER_PRIVATE_KEY_DIRECTORY_PATH` is where node behind proxy master private keys are stored.
+The server expects key filename to be `<NODE_ID>_master`.
+If keys have a passphrase, it should be in a text file with filename `<NODE_ID>_master_passphrase`